Skip to content

 Requirements for HRA-Approved Clinical Research

 For all clinical research that needs Health Research Authority (HRA) approval (refer to criteria for HRA approval), a Schedule of Events Costs Attribution Template (SoECAT) must be completed, approved and submitted with the grant application.
+If you meet these criteria, you must complete a SoECAT even if you do not think your research will involve excess treatment costs (ETCs).
 Only clinical research needs HRA approval.

 You will need the assistance of a local AcoRD specialist to complete and approve the SoECAT form.
-For further information see the NIHR website.
+There are different ways to contact an AcoRD specialist depending on where you are based in the UK:

 Assistance with designing your research application is also available from the NIHR CRN and Research Design Service.

-We’re a member of the Association of Medical Research Charities (AMRC).
-Find more useful information on the AMRC website .
+Please note that MDUK is a member of the Association of Medical Research Charities (AMRC).
+You may find more useful information on the AMRC website.

 Animal research and the NC3Rs